People lie in divorce court for several reasons and it leaves those of us who wouldn’t, wondering why or, what the gain is.

 They are Addicted to Lying:

 My grandmother had a saying, “He would lie if the truth would help him.”
 Some people are liars, they wouldn’t know the truth if it “slapped them in the face.”
-They create conflict where there is none and are easy to see through in divorce court.
+They create conflict where there is none and are easy to see through when they lie in divorce court.

 I tried to hold myself to high standards during my divorce.
 For me, I had to be honest in a situation where lying could mean life-long negative repercussions.
 The one rule I encourage readers to follow is, even if you have something to say that will make you look bad, being honest about it, owning it and taking responsibility for it will be far more impressive to a family court judge than being caught in a lie.